mvlabat/runner-prototype/ARCHITECTURE.md

 because of following composition pattern.
 From ECS perspective interfaces can be called components.

 ##### Why?
 No inheritance.
 Better isolation (namespaces).
-Registries of classes implementing interfaces.
+And we can have registries of classes implementing specific interfaces.

 ##### How?
 Interfaces can be implemented both for objects and constructors.

 A good example of an interface that is implemented for constructors is `SerializableInterface` ([see its documentation](./common/Interfaces/SerializableInterface)).
-Every class implementing `SerializableInterface` will be able to be serialized and used in messages.
+Every class implementing `SerializableInterface` is be able to be serialized and used in messages.

 #### Systems
-Usually systems process actions and messages, but basically they can process any entity implementing some specific interface or they just execute some logic on every game tick.
+Usually systems process actions and messages, but basically they can process any entity implementing some specific interface, or they just execute some logic on every game tick.
 Every system should implement `SystemInterface` or `UpdatableInterface` (at least one of those).
 `SystemInterface` has two essential methods: `canProcess` and `process`.
 Systems are manually called inside controllers, where execution order and logic are defined imperatively.